 I have patients who don’t want to spend the money to get a great TB, but for whom I strongly suggest one since their home care is less than adequate.
 This is the kind of patient I’d recommend this brush to.
 It’s a good first step toward electric brushes for a patient who has never used an electric brush and to whom it has been suggested.”

 Another reviewer says that even though the brush itself works well, it's annoying that there's no way to tell different heads apart.
-Other brands of electric toothbrush have colored bands or icons that can distinguish your head from the others.
+Other brands of electric toothbrushes have colored bands or icons that can distinguish your head from the others.

 “While I really enjoy this brush I do have one issue.
 Basically if you want to have 1 brush but swap heads (like if you are married as I am) there is no way to tell the heads apart…”